Before moving to Finland

 The cost of living in Finland is high.
 For example, food and many services are more expensive than the European average.
 The cost of housing varies a lot.
 Housing in major cities is much more expensive than in small towns.

-For more information, contact the Customs Information Service at +358 (0)295 5201 or go to the Finnish Custom’s website.
+For more information on removal goods and the customs declaration, please contact the Customs Information Service at +358 295 or visit the Finnish Custom’s website.
 The Customs Information Service provides assistance in Finnish, Swedish and English.

 If you want to bring a pet with you to Finland, you should find out beforehand about the rules for importing animals Often, certain vaccinations, for example, are required for animals.
 The Finnish Food Safety Authority (Ruokavirasto) provides more information about the rules applicable in Finland.